wagood/laralist/README.md

 * [Notion API](https://github.com/5am-code/laravel-notion-api) for Laravel is a package to effortlessly create [Notion](https://www.notion.so/) integrations with Laravel

+* Laravel [Onboard](https://github.com/spatie/laravel-onboard) package to set up an onboarding flow for your application's users and help track user onboarding steps.

 * [OPcodes's Log Viewer](https://github.com/opcodesio/log-viewer) helps you quickly and clearly see individual log entries, to search, filter, and make sense of your Laravel logs fast.

 * [OpenAI](https://github.com/openai-php/laravel) for Laravel is a community-maintained PHP API client that allows you to interact with the Open AI API.

 * Laravel [Open Weather](https://github.com/RakibDevs/openweather-laravel-api) API is a Laravel package to connect Open Weather Map APIs ( https://openweathermap.org/api ) and access free API services (current weather, weather forecast, weather history) easily.

+* [Package Skeleton](https://github.com/spatie/package-skeleton-laravel).
+This repo can be used to scaffold a Laravel package.

 * [Plugin Manager](https://pm.fresns.org/) is a convenient Laravel extension package designed for modular management of your large-scale Laravel applications.